RickMcConney/PenPlotter/README.md

 -	You can scale the page view with the scroll wheel
 -	You can move the whole page by dragging with the scroll wheel pressed
 -	You can crop an image with the green handles around the image frame
+-	You can hit the 'c' key to open a debug console, usefull to capture and report any exceptions

 #Screen shots
 Here are some screen shots of the controler.